awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

 EoF
 ```

-This will create a `spot_nodegroups.yml` file that we can use to instruct eksctl to create two new node groups, both with a diversified configuration.
+This will create a `spot_nodegroups.yml` file that we will use to instruct eksctl to create two nodegroups, both with a diversified configuration.

 ```bash
 eksctl create nodegroup -f spot_nodegroups.yml